-The best payment gateways make processing online payments simple and easy to manage.
+The best payment gateways make it simple and easy to take and process credit and debit card payments online.

-Payment gateways allow you to take card payments online or in-store, which means they can offer credit card payment processing online and offline, as well as work with Point of Sale (POS) processing in-store.
+Payment gateways offer the flexibility of being able to take card payments, either online or in-store.
+The allows quick and easy credit card payment processing, both online and offline.
+Payment gateway systems also work with Point of Sale (POS) processing in-store.

-Some payment gateways are simply a way to charge cards, with fees being charged to the merchant ordinarily at anywhere between 1.4%-3.5%.
-However, if you have a merchant account, then processing fees are reduced to around interchange fees, which are typically around 0.10%-20% per transaction.
+In addition, if you have a merchant account, processing fees are reduced to around interchange fees, which are typically around 0.10%-20% per transaction, and come with monthly fees.

-For low volume sales a simple payment gateway will be the most effective option in the short-term, as the monthly fees can eat into income more than processing fees.
-However, once sales volume reaches a critical threshold then it becomes cheaper to pay a monthly fee for merchant processing with interchange fees.
+Having a simple payment gateway can be a great way to handle low volume sales.
+However, as monthly fees can eat into income more than processing fees you may find that once sales volume reaches a critical threshold it becomes cheaper to pay a monthly fee for merchant processing with interchange fees.

-You'll find that a number of the best payment gateways offer both options, or some other advantage above the field.
-This could be anything from reduced processing fees for certain cards, to direct integration into accounting software.
+Some of the best payment gateways offer both options, or a similar advantage over the competition.
+This may be in the form of processing fees for certain cards, to direct integration into accounting software.
+The same can be said for anyone with dedicated accounting software needs in the UK too.

-Boasting more than 220 million active accounts around the world, PayPal is clearly the most widely used payments platform.
+PayPal is one of the most widely used online payment platforms.
 Founded in 1998 as Cofinity, it lets you make and receive payments all over the world.

 PayPal provides payment processing services for e-commerce vendors, auction sites and other commercial entities globally, and allows you to accept credit cards including Amex and Visa.
 It also offers easy cart integration, plentiful customization options, online invoicing, and facilitates credit card payments over the phone.